Kawaikute Gomen: Commercial performance

 Both versions of "Kawaikute Gomen" quickly rose to popularity on TikTok and was used as the background music for makeup videos and videos using the "Manga AI" filter.
 The song became the subject of an Internet challenge that went viral in Japan involving people dancing to its lyrics.
-In late 2022, various K-pop artists, including Seventeen, NCT and Ive, have also released dance videos using the song.
+In late 2022, various K-pop artists – including Seventeen, NCT, and Ive – have also released dance videos using the song.
 Capi's version was among the most played, liked, and shared songs by TikTok's Japanese userbase in that year.
 It was used on approximately four million videos and had a cumulative view count of 34.6 billion by April 2023.
 The song debuted at number eight on Billboard Japans TikTok Weekly Top 20 chart dated October 12, 2022.
 It reached number one on the chart dated November 2 and remained at the top for six consecutive weeks.
 Capi's version had charted 58 times by November 2023 and ranked first on Billboard Japans year-end TikTok Songs Chart for 2023.
 The song also peaked at number 41 on the Billboard Japan Hot 100 and at number 33 on the Oricon Combined Singles Chart.

 Hayami's version entered at number 18 on the TikTok Weekly Top 20 chart dated February 22, 2023.
 It reached number 21 on Billboard Japans Download Songs chart and number 20 on Oricon's Digital Singles Chart.
 The song's music video ranked first on Oricon's YouTube Chart 13 weeks after it had first charted.
-It had over 169 million views on YouTube by October 2025.
+It had over 183 million views on YouTube by June 2026.
 In September 2025, the song was certified gold for streaming by the Recording Industry Association of Japan.

-Capi's version was nominated for "Independent Artist Awards" by TuneCore Japan in the category of "Top UGC Music for 2022".
+Capi's version was nominated for Top UGC Music for 2022 at TuneCore Japan's Independent Artist Awards.
 In 2023, it was nominated in the music category of the TikTok First Half Trend Awards.
-The song also ranked "high" in the music category of the 2023 Yahoo!
+The song also ranked fourth in the music category of the 2023 Yahoo!
 Japan Search Awards.
 In 2024, it won the Silver Award at the JASRAC Awards for generating the second-highest royalty distribution among domestic works during the 2023 fiscal year.